60 Literary Devices and Techniques Every Writer Must Know

-Readers and writers alike can get a lot out of understanding literary devices and how they're commonly used.
-If you’re a reader, you can use this knowledge to your advantage, as you pore over fiction and gain insight into the author’s intended meaning and motivation behind their work.
-Meanwhile, writers can use literary devices to connect with readers.
+Readers and writers alike can get a lot out of understanding literary devices and how they're used.
+Again, readers can use them to gain insight into the author’s intended meaning behind their work, while writers can use literary devices to better connect with readers.
 But whatever your motivation for learning them, you certainly won't be sorry you did!
 (Not least because you'll recognize the device I just used in that sentence. 😏)